impshum/Search-And-Follow-Bot/readme.md

 ### What is this?

-A Twitter bot which searches for a term or hashtag then replies to and follows the user.
+A Twitter bot which searches for a term or hashtag then replies to found tweet and follows the user.

 ![Search & Follow](https://raw.githubusercontent.com/impshum/Search-And-Follow-Bot/master/screenshot.jpg)